 The history of our community goes back to 1890 when a small band of Unitarians gathered together in fellowship, without a minister or a building.
 The Wilbraham Road Unitarian Church was erected in 1900 and opened for public worship on 9 February 1901.
 The foundation stones can still be seen at the entrance to the building.

 The original church was a half-timbered design and unfortunately had to be demolished in the 1980s due to dry rot.
-A line drawing of the original church hangs in the present day building.
+There is a line drawing of the original church in the present day building.

 The present building was created from the old Sunday School.
 A block of flats (Regency Court) was erected on the site of the old church on Wilbraham Road and the current building is located to the rear, with access to the right of the flats to a small car park.